miso-lims/walkthroughs/2-0-samples.md

 ## 2.3 Entering bulk Tissues

-Next, we will create four more Samples using the much faster bulk method.
-The four samples will be the Tissue for individuals 1-5.
+Next, we will create four more Tissue Samples for individuals 1-5.

+1. If you are still on the Project page from section **2.2**, click the _Create_ button at the top left of the table.
+Continue to step 2.
+Otherwise:
     1. On the left hand menu under _Tracking_, click _Samples_.
-1. Click the _Add Sample_ button on the right hand side.
-There are two tabs across the top.
-Ensure that _Bulk_ is selected.
+    1. Click the _Create_ button at the top left of the table.
-1. _Select project_ dropdown: select your project.
-1. _Select class_ dropdown: `Tissue`.
-1. _Number of samples_ text box: `4`.
+1. Select Sample Class _Tissue_ and Quantity _4_.
-1. Click _Make Table_.
+1. Click _Create_.

 A table will appear with the requested number of samples in table format.
 We will fill in the first row and use the quick-fill option to fill in the rest of